G20 Short-Term Action Group 2024

 For the second semester of 2024 we are mobilising the Global Mental Health Action Network ecosystem and local advocacy organisations and representatives to develop a coordinated advocacy strategy for prioritising mental health investments, especially in children, adolescents and youth in all policies including in climate and environment adaptation plans.

 We are proud to be supporting the Children in G20 initiative, alongside a range of international and national partner organisations.
-We are co-hosting an important event in New York in September 2024, on the occasion of the 79th UN General Assembly and Summit of the Future, generously supported by the Child Mind Institute.
-At this event, we are launching the Children in G20 Policy Pack and setting the foundations for a path forward to institutionalise a children’s group at the G20.
+We co-hosted an important event in New York in September 2024, on the occasion of the 79th UN General Assembly and Summit of the Future, generously supported by the Child Mind Institute.
+At this event, we launched the Children in G20 Policy Pack and set the foundations for a path forward to institutionalise a children’s group at the G20.
 The aim is to launch the initiative now during G20 Brazil with continuity into G20 South Africa next year, G20 USA in 2026, and beyond.

 The Action Network has been a very powerful collective for impact movement to build this common agenda, influence the final summit in November, and also to prepare the transition to South Africa in 2025.
 This Global reach and action are key to assure that the G20 final recommendations includes Mental Health prioritization in all policies.